pavitranew/session-6b/README.md

 	});
 ```

+Test by clicking on an X.

-The splice() array method adds/removes items to/from an array, and returns the removed item(s). `index` is the position to remove and `1` is the number of items.
+Here, splice() is an array method that removes items from an array. `index` is the position in the array to remove and `1` is the number of items.

 $index captures the iteration of the ng-repeat you’re.
 Here we send it to our function in the controller where it is used for splice().